When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 If you are on a tight budget and looking for a cheap electric bike, this might just do the trick.
 The Cyclamatic Power Plus CX1 seems like a bargain, but would it be money well spent?
 Read my review to find out what I think of this bike.

 When I was doing my research for this article, I had to trawl through a lot of customer reviews, and the answer to the above question seems to be quite varied.
-On the whole I would say that most customers who brought this bike are satisfied with their purchase.
+On the whole, I would say that most customers who brought this bike are satisfied with their purchase.
 The Cyclamatic CX1 has generally favourable reviews.
-A lot of the poor customer reviews are a few years old and it seems that Cyclamatic have sorted a lot of the early reliability issues.
+A lot of the poor customer reviews are a few years old and it seems that Cyclamatic has sorted a lot of the early reliability issues.